chris-fullinwider/chat-app/README.md

             - prevent users from creating a username that already exists
             - password login
             - actual user creation
+	- deployment so the app is usable outside of a local dev environment
         - the ability to persist chat histories
         - create private rooms
         - invite people to rooms